-This company began in the 1930s and have been mastering their skill since that time.
-They started as a house brand for the Montgomery Ward and they form the history of banjo and musical instrument making in the US and world at large.
+This company began in the 1930s and has been mastering its skill since that time.
+They started as a house brand for the Montgomery Ward and they form the history of the banjo and musical instrument making in the US and the world at large.

 Their longevity in the industry is an indication of the great work they do.
-For people to trust them these many years, it means they are doing the right thing on their products.
+For people to trust them for these many years, means they are doing the right thing on their products.

 The company specializes in making instruments with the vintage style with modern details and twists.

-Their products such as the LBL starlight series look like a 1950’s instrument and the users love it.
+Their products such as the LBL starlight series look like a 1950’s instruments and the users love it.
 Some bands prefer using this banjo as it has unique characteristics that they enjoy.

 If you want a banjo that will serve you for many years, produce the best sound and have a low cost, then you have the list above to choose from.